Canadian Chocolate Bars We Love!

 The #1 Canadian Chocolate Bar goes to Cadbury Dairy Milk chocolate bars.

-Cadbury Dairy Milk originate in 1905.
+Cadbury Dairy Milk originated in 1905.
 These classic Canadian chocolate bars have been famous aroung the world!

-Cadbury Dairy Milk Chocolate Bars are made in Canada at the Cadbury Chocolate Factory on Gladstone Avenue in downtown Toronto.
+These Cadbury Dairy Milk Chocolate Bars are made in Canada.
+They are produced at the Cadbury Chocolate Factory on Gladstone Avenue in downtown Toronto.
 Dairy Milk is made in many different combinations, each an exquisite treat to savour.

 Be sure to try every one.
 Cadbury Canada's Chocolate is recognized as one of the world's finest